ibm-cloud-docs/hp-virtual-servers/byoi.md

 Use your own Linux-based OCI image to create a new Hyper Protect Virtual Server.
 {: shortdesc}

-This feature is for test purposes only, it is currently not supported in production environments.
+This feature is for technical preview (experimental) only, it is currently not supported by IBM and should not be used in production environments.
 {:important}

 Before you provision a new server, check the [prerequisites](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-byoi#byoi_pre), then complete the following steps: